wilmersondasilva/gronda-task/README.md

 ### Automated Tests

 To create the unit tests, I've chosen to use Jest + React Testing Library which I think it's a great match for React applications.
 I put a git hook to running the tests before each git push command.
+Unfortunately, as I didn't want to extend longer than 5 hours working on this I created just basic unit tests